Nobis Hospitality Group

 “I never had a strategy for expanding our group,” says Alessandro Catenacci.
 “We have only taken opportunity of what has come naturally.
 I’m a very intuitive person.
 I only engage in endeavors that feel exactly right from the very beginning.
 I have been charmed by all the venues in our group and I’ve been lucky to be entrusted with developing and operating some historically very prominent sites.”

 Clockwise: Nobis Hotel Copenhagen.
-The "cathedral lounge" Nobis Hotel Stockholm.
+The Lounge, Nobis Hotel Stockholm.
 Alessandro Catenacci.
-Dessert at Operakällaren.
+Food at Operakällaren.
 Gastronomy will always be the greatest pride in a family of restaurateurs.

 "Our definition of service is humble, warm and friendly, treating guests and people with respect and with meticulous and loving attention to every little detail.”